Are you wondering what questions to ask a personal trainer? In this guide, we will share the most important questions you should be asking.

 This question helps you to understand your trainer and their mindset.
 Are they still motivated to help people get healthy and get results?
 If not, they may not be a great fit.

-Have you ever given up on clients? (told them you could no longer work with them)
+9. Have you ever given up on clients?
+Or told a client that you could no longer work with them?

 Understanding why or if your trainer has given up on a client is important.
 You don’t want to invest a lot of money in a personal trainer for them to give up on you.